For best experience please turn on javascript and use a modern browser!

 Quality at AUC is foremost based on the quality of its faculty in terms of their qualifications, experience, motivation and commitment to AUC and the framework of responsibilities in which they are expected to perform.
 Furthermore, AUC recognises the importance of feedback, such as through course evaluations, and follow-up to this feedback.
 Student participation is a key element for AUC quality assurance and to strengthen the AUC community at large.
 Over the past years, proposals from students (Student Council, AUCSA, Student Panels, Focus Groups, individual student requests) and alumni were adopted and implemented.

 AUC runs approximately 250 different courses each year, which means that well over 1,000 assessments are taken by our student population.
-Recognizing that it is not practically feasible for a single committee to review each assessment, AUC designed a three-level approach to guarantee the quality of assessments, and particularly of written exams.
+Recognising that it is not practically feasible for a single committee to review each assessment, AUC designed a three-level approach to guarantee the quality of assessments, and particularly of written exams.
 The first level is that AUC carefully selects its lecturers, based on their qualifications (Basic Teaching Qualification or higher) and experience.
 The Heads of Studies introduce new lecturers to AUC and to AUC’s assessment policy.
 The second level is our peer review system.
 Using the peer review system makes sure that the quality assurance cycle of course and assessments evaluations is lecturer-led, while at the same time the in-depth procedure offers a tool for dynamic curriculum improvement.
 The third level is an independent analysis of a sample of tests to ensure technical compliance.
 The Director of Education (DoE) draws samples for external testing to check and control quality, and the Assessment Committee of the Board of Examiners check the quality care process and assure quality.

 The UvA stipulates use of the PDCA (Plan, Do, Check, Act) cycle outlined by the UvA Quality Assurance Framework as its foundational structure for determining quality control, quality assurance and quality improvement.
 To ensure quality improvement within this level of the institution, the full cycle must be implemented, and in a manner which corresponds to the central policy frameworks established by the institution.